pantherajs/cli/README.md

 # cli
-> Command line interface tool for managing Panthera installations
+> A command line interface tool for managing Panthera installations.